Fall 2015 (tentative)

 - History 2A: World Civilizations to 1000 CE

 An introduction to the early civilizations of Africa, the Americas, Asia, the Mediterranean, and Oceania.
-Next offered: Winter 2014.
+Next offered: TBA.

 Topics include the campaigns of Alexander, the formation of the Hellenistic kingdoms, Greek federal states, Hellenistic science and technology, and ethnicity and culture in the Hellenistic world.

 - History 111E: The Eastern Greek World, ca. 750-330 BC

 Topics include the development of the eastern Greek poleis, Anatolian state formation, interactions between Greeks and non-Greeks in western Anatolia, and the effects of empire.